hoffnung8493/event-driven/README.md

 # event-driven

-'event-driven' library aims to simplify building backends in event driven architecture.
+'event-driven' library aims to simplify building backends in an event driven style(event driven architecture).
-For message broker, light weight [Redis Stream](https://redis.io/topics/streams-intro) is used and for event store, the well known NoSQL database, MongoDB is used.
-Note that event store stores all commands, events, their errors, and also other some analytical data.
-The errors stored in the event store is also used as a dead letter queue(DLQ)
+For message broker, light weight [Redis Stream](https://redis.io/topics/streams-intro) is used and for event store, the well known NoSQL database, MongoDB, is used.
+Note that event store stores all commands, events, their errors, and also some other analytical data used for monitoring.
+The errors stored in the event store is also used as a dead letter queue(DLQ), which is a crucial feature when implementing event driven architecture.

 ## Included features